MicrosoftDocs/security/security-docs/zero-trust/adopt/zero-trust-adoption-overview.md

 Each business scenario encompasses a different set of assets with different tools to take inventory.
 Methodically, you begin with an inventory and classification of the assets for each business scenario:

 1. **Asset Identification:** What assets do you want to protect, such as identities, data, apps, services, and infrastructure?
-You may use the functional areas called out above as a guide of where to start.
+You might use the functional areas called out above as a guide of where to start.
 Asset identification forms part of your **Define strategy** and **Plan** lifecycle phases.
 The **Define strategy** phase can articulate a specific scenario, while the **Plan** phase documents the digital estate.
 2. **Asset Classification:** How important is each one of the identified assets, such as identities, business critical data, and human resources data?
 Asset classification is part of the **Ready** phase where you begin to identify the protection strategy for each asset.
 3. **Asset Management:** How do you choose to protect (govern) and administer (manage) these assets?
 4. **Asset Recovery:** How do you recover from compromise or loss of control of an asset (govern)?